dspringuel-va/blog-posts/devops-handbook/README.md

 Having automated deployment steps reduce the amount of manual human to be done during the deployment.
-Consequently, it makes the deployment more consistent throughout the organization, and less prone to human-error that could result into hard to detect/fix problems.
+Consequently, it makes the deployment more consistent throughout the organization, and less prone to human error that could result in hard to detect/fix problems.
 Again, it also means that the total deployment time is reduced, which means a lower lead time.